Skip to main content

 You can view the created environment in the Environments Hub:

-After the environment is created, we prompt our agent to test performance more exhaustively, then to start an RL training run using Qwen/Qwen3-30B-A3B-Instruct-2507, which is available for LoRA finetuning via Hosted Training.
+After the environment is created, we prompt our agent to test performance more exhaustively, then to start a Hosted Training run using Qwen/Qwen3-30B-A3B-Instruct-2507, which is available for LoRA finetuning via Hosted Training.

 Available models can be viewed with: